Emma Chamberlain Dropped A Coffee Brand Over The Weekend, This Is Not A Drill

 Expect Emma Chamberlain to look at an empty mason jar with coffee stains as an opportunity to make herself a follow-up cup.
 She’s not a glass-half-full kinda gal, she’s more of a “keep ‘em coming” type.
 But the longtime Philz Coffee devotee has, once again, made YouTube history by launching her own coffee brand.

 Chamberlain Coffee, with it’s very legit-sounding name, first appeared on Instagram two weeks ago.
 It teased branded mugs, tumblers, and, of course, coffee.
-Finally, on December 22nd the website went live and the accounts near-70,000 followers were offered the opportunity to buy a few different bundles which include steeped coffee bags, travel, and coffee mugs.
-A five-pack of coffee is $10, so each bag costs about $2.
+Finally, on December 22nd the website went live and the account's near-70,000 followers were offered the opportunity to buy a few different bundles which include steeped coffee bags, travel, and coffee mugs.
+A coffee five-pack is $10, so each bag costs about $2.

 Advertisement

-At last, Philz might finally be bumped down to no.2 on her coffee shop rankings to make way for her own proprietary brand.
+At last, Philz might finally be bumped down to no.2 on her coffee rankings to make way for her own proprietary brand.
 We’ve all seen the unsuccessful pivot many a celebrity has made to merchandise, to varying degrees of success.
 But Emma Chamberlain, as she’ll tell you in her videos, is a coffee connoisseur.
 And on Chamberlain Coffee’s website, we can see the 18-year old with a very serious look on her face as she talks shop with a strapping young roaster.

 But about the coffee: We’ve seen Emma fight with Nespresso machines, French presses, and rattly espresso makers.
 She stayed true to her brand by creating a coffee that is easy to make at home or on the go, eco-friendly, and delicious.
 “I’m sick of dealing with machines, pods, or extra plastic packaging crap.”
 She writes, “It’s such a waste, and the flavor isn’t great.”

-Chamberlain Coffee is presented in an “innovative Chamberlain Steeped Coffee Bag.”
-As she demonstrates in an updated “MY COFFEE RECIPE” video, these bags are essentially, compostable mega-sized tea bags, with steep-ready coffee beans inside.
-The bags can be used three ways: steeped in cold water overnight to make cold brew, steeped in hot water for hot coffee, or hung on your car’s rear-view mirror to make your whole car smell like coffee.
+Chamberlain Coffee is presented in an, “innovative Chamberlain Steeped Coffee Bag.”
+As she demonstrates in an updated “MY COFFEE RECIPE” video, these bags are essentially, compostable mega-sized tea bags, with steep-ready coffee inside.
+The bags can be used three ways: steeped in cold water overnight to make cold brew, steeped in hot water for 10 minutes for hot coffee, or hung on your car’s rear-view mirror to make your whole car smell like coffee.

 If you ask any of Chamberlain’s 8.5 million followers, you know that just watching her videos gives you coffee cravings: it’s in the way her reusable straw clinks in her Mason Jar, how the ice rattles in the to-go cup, and, of course, it’s in the infamous slurp.
 And if her successful line of merch is any indication, Chamberlain Coffee could have a bright future ahead.